awwalker2002/awwalker2002/README.md

 This is a repository to show some of the various Data Science and Computer Science related projects I have completed.

-<a href="https://awwalker2002.github.io/" target="_blank">Predicting the NBA Finals</a>: Analyzed NBA team statistics to predict the 2023 NBA finals.
+<a href="https://awwalker2002.github.io/" target="_blank">Predicting the NBA Finals</a>: Analyzed NBA team statistics to attempt to predict the 2023 NBA finals.
 Created visualizations to convey my findings.

 <a href="https://public.tableau.com/app/profile/andrew.walker4268/viz/UndergraduateEnrollmentTrends_16820989008550/UndergraduateEnrollmentTrends" target="_blank">Undergraduate Enrollment Trends</a>: Created Tableau dashboard showing undergraduate enrollment trends at William & Mary.